pyroll-project/pyroll-gui/README.md

 * Ctrl-Shift-A: Add a new row
 * Ctrl-Shift-Delete: Delete the selected row
 * Ctrl-Shift-D: Duplicate the selected row
+* Ctrl-Shift-C: Plot contour lines

+### Example projects
+Under tests/pyroll-core-readme-example.xml is an example XML file that can be loaded (File -> Load from XML...).
+It contains enough information to start the solve process.

 ----

 ## Requirements for GUI